Editor's choice: OppLoans Installment Loans

-If you’re looking to apply for a short term loan you have a few options when it comes to choosing a lender:
+If you’re looking to apply for a short-term loan you have a few options when it comes to choosing a lender:

-|Online short term lenders.||Applying for a loan online is quick and easy, and the whole process can be handled without needing to visit a physical location.
-You can find lenders that don’t require you to fax any documents over and that can direct debit your loan to you within a few hours of approving you.|
+|Online short-term lenders.||Applying for a loan online is quick and easy, and the whole process can be handled without visiting a physical location.
+Find lenders that don’t require you to fax any documents and that can directly debit your loan to you within a few hours of approving you.|

-|Direct short term lenders.||These lenders can have both online and physical locations and you apply directly with them for a loan.
+|Direct short-term lenders.||These lenders can have both online and physical locations and you apply directly with them for a loan.
 If you apply online you still might have an option to pick up your approved loan in-store.
-Find out what direct short term lenders are available.|
+Find out what direct short-term lenders are available.|

 |Loan matching services.||If you’re unsure which lender to apply with you can send your application to a loan matching service.
 These work with a panel of lenders and match you with a lender that can offer you a loan.|

-|Storefront short term lenders.||Some lenders have extensive branch networks, and if there’s one located near you that’s convenient you can apply in-store.
-Just bring along the required documentation and you can have your approved loan within the hour.|
+|Storefront short-term lenders.||Some lenders have extensive branch networks, and if there’s one located near you that’s convenient you can apply in-store.
+But bring along the required documentation and you can have your approved loan within the hour.|

 If you live in New York, or any state where payday loans are illegal, you still have options if you’re looking for a small loan.

 Other differences include the repayment terms which tend to be much shorter than for other loans and forms of credit.
-You can expect terms of anywhere between 10 and 30 days, although sometimes longer terms are available.
+Expect terms lengths anywhere between 10 and 30 days, although sometimes longer terms are available.

 Eligibility criteria differs between lenders and states, but the following minimum criteria will typically need to be met: